crscardellino/crscardellino.github.io/_posts/2016-02-06-spanish-billion-words-corpus-and-embeddings.markdown

 layout: post
 title: "Spanish Billion Words Corpus and Embeddings"
 date: 2016-02-06 16:12:20 -0300
-categories: resources nlp
-tags: featured
+tags: natural-language-processing data-science artificial-intelligence corpus dataset featured resource
 ---

 So, a year and a half since my last post.
 Even if I kind of update my page to be